 One can be pardoned for thinking Guinness was ahead of its time with Confectionately Yours, given the current infatuation for pastry stout.
 In a dazzling Lewis Carrol pastiche, Guinness took pains to distinguish yet also liken sweets and beer.

-Guinness did not think evidently of combining the two for a new product.
-Had it done so and named it Confectionately Yours, it might be the grandfather of all pastry stout, who knows.
+Guinness did not think, evidently, of actually combining the two, in bottle or keg I mean.
+Had it done so and named the brew Confectionately Yours, Guinness might be the grandparent today of all pastry stout.

 Beer et Seq